HeineElanor/Calculus-1-BSc-in-Computer-Science---Lecture-Notes/README.md

-# Calculus 1, BSc in Computer Science, University of Trento - Lecture-Notes
+# Calculus 1, BSc in Computer Science, University of Trento - Lecture Notes
 Lecture notes for the exercise sessions of the course “Calculus 1” for the Bachelor Degree in Computer Science held at the University of Trento.

 >[!IMPORTANT]